 Cons

-- Conflict of interest as fairness concerns may arise when brokers profit and clients lose
+- Conflict of interest as fairness concerns may arise when brokers profit and clients lose.

 - The broker may face significant losses if clients become better at trading